-- Staff laptops / iPads / Chromebooks / desktops staff devices can also be used at home in accordance with the staff AUP, particularly with regard to GDPR. - Staff / some staff have access to school systems beyond the school building (e.g. BromCom MIS system & Microsoft TEAMS). - Staff laptops can also be used at home in accordance with the AUP. - Staff may apply internet access to their delivery of the curriculum - Class cameras and other peripherals such as visualisers and Interactive Whiteboards - Staff level internet access - Some staff may have account access to the school website and school social media accounts
+- Staff laptops / iPads / desktops staff devices can also be used at home in accordance with the staff AUP, particularly with regard to GDPR. - Staff staff have access to school systems beyond the school building (e.g. BromCom MIS systems, Microsoft teams). - Staff laptops can also be used at home in accordance with the AUP. - Staff may apply internet access to their delivery of the curriculum - Other peripherals such as visualisers and Interactive whiteboards - Staff level internet access - Some staff may have account access to the school website and school social media accounts.